TL;DR

 |---|---|---|

-In /doctor output, pay attention to: CLI version, Node version, which claude is in PATH, account status, network reachability.
-Wrong version installed, PATH ordering, corporate proxy blocking — /doctor surfaces all of them in one shot.
+In /doctor output, watch for: CLI version, Node version, which claude is on your PATH, account status, and network reachability.
+Wrong version installed, PATH ordering, corporate proxy blocking — /doctor surfaces all of them in one shot, and f lets Claude fix the fixable ones.

 | Command | What it does |